 Applications in Bankruptcy

-If an applicant fails to pass an examination, it may be retaken with another section of the course and examination for $200, or separately, without the course, for $75.
+If an applicant fails to pass an examination, it may be retaken with another section of the course and examination for $250, or separately, without the course, for $125.
+The fee for any rescheduled exams is $125.